 Finally, Yoda is shown on the war front at the planet Kashyyyk where the native Wookiees are mounting a defense with clone troopers against an impending Separatist attack.
 Yoda's wise eyes, though, see the clone trooper build-up and the assignment of a governing moff as something a bit more devious.

-Act II p
+Act II part 2

 Poring over the remains of the Separatist command ship, Anakin confides in Kenobi his desire to have a family.
 He doesn't tell him his thoughts are inspired by Padme's pregnancy, but he does long for a son of his own that he can one day pass his lightsabre down to.
 The discussion ends with the discovery of a feisty R2 unit (or the Separatist equivalent) which reveals navigational information suggesting the Separatists are based out of the volcanic planet Mustafar.
 He notifies Kenobi, and the two set off to stop Fett and the other heads of the rebellion.